 There once was a fox that fell in a well.
 A goat happened by and asked him, “Sir Fox, isn’t that water fine to drink?”
 The fox said, “Oh yes, Sir Goat, it’s the finest I’ve ever tasted!” at which point the goat jumped in the well.
 The fox, quite bedraggled and waterlogged by now, quickly persuaded Sir Goat to let him climb out on top of him, and the fox, in turn, promised he would go get help.
 The fox clambered over the drenched goat’s back and went on his way, leaving the silly goat to drown.

-This fable is probably older than time (it’s Aesop’s which were written in the mid- 6th century B.C. so that’s about right) but it pretty well summarized the plight of PMOs who don’t bother to measure what’s working especially when it comes to resource management and so convince others that what’s happening is great (come on in, the water’s fine).
+This fable is probably older than time (it’s Aesop’s which were written in the mid- 6th century B.C. so that’s about right) but it pretty well summarized the plight of PMOs who don’t bother to measure what’s working especially when it comes to project and resource management and so convince others that what’s happening is great (come on in, the water’s fine).
 These organizations end up causing the demise of every person (or goat!) who believes they will be saved by the way things have always been done or by not bothering to measure what’s really working.
 If you think a less mature or poorly optimized PMO will help you out of the mess you’re in, you’d do well to get a recording of the third in our series, Plan, Manage, and Measure—Doing More With Less: It’s Not Just a Mantra, It’s a Necessity!